-Prior to the viva voce examination, each examiner is required to write a short report in which s/he expresses the merits of the work presented for examination against what they understand to be national standards of achievement.
+Prior to the viva voce examination, each examiner is required to write a short report in which s/he expresses the merits of the work presented for examination against what they understand to be the standard of achievement of comparable works.
 The purpose of this prior report is to ensure that each examiner has come to a clear understanding and opinion of the work being examined independently.
 These reports are not shared with the student.